 The “Affidavit of Merit”

 When a plaintiff in Illinois files a medical malpractice claim, they must attach an affidavit to the complaint.
 The affidavit must declare that the plaintiff or their lawyer has consulted a health care professional who knows about the medical issues inherent to the case, currently practices or teaches in the area of pertinent medicine, and has experience and competence with the claim’s subject matter.
 Essentially, the affidavit verifies the consulted party is a valid expert choice for the claim being filed.

 Under the Illinois Code 735 ILCS 5/2-622, the affidavit of merit must also state that there is a reasonable cause for the lawsuit.
 If the plaintiff cannot get the required consultation with a medical expert because of a statute of limitations deadline, the affidavit and accompanying documentation has to be filed with 90 days of filing the lawsuit.
 If the affidavit is not filed, the lawsuit can and will likely be dismissed without review.

 Recovering Compensation for Medical Mistakes

 When determining the compensation you’re owed, your lawyer will take all of your losses into consideration.
 In general, losses are separated into three categories: general, special, and punitive.

-Special damages are easier to determine because they’re based on real amounts.
+Special damages are easier to determine because they’re based on actual amounts.
 Quantifiable expenses like medical bills and past lost wages are involved.
-Guesswork is often needed to determine the cost of future medical care, but the medical excerpt on your case can help make that determination.
+Guesswork is often needed to determine future medical care costs, but the medical expert on your case can help make that determination.

 While not available in all cases, punitive damages service to punish the negligent party for their action or inactions.
 With a medical malpractice case, it has to be proven that the doctor knew they were behaving dangerously.
 For example, punitive damages may be available if a doctor was under the influence of drugs or alcohol while performing a procedure where you were injured.